The Lord’s Supper

 BREAKING OF BREAD FOR NON-CHURCHGOING BELIEVERS

-Christ does not demand, and does not appreciate lengthy prayers and ceremonies, but only those in spirit and in truth.
+Christ does not demand and does not appreciate lengthy prayers and ceremonies, but only those executed in spirit and in truth.

-Bread and wine are on the table with any meats, vegetables etc. Be seated, start with some prayers you choose, you may also use readings ( mind you not to let the food go cold).
-Then brake the bread together and eat it, reciting Jesus’ words, then drink the wine (any wine, just wine), reciting his words.
-Then you may eat and conclude with prayers and readings.
-By all means, make up your own procedure, as long as you do what he asked from you in memory of him – break the bread and drink the wine – or use fruit juice for those who do not drink and don’t want to, as well as for the children.
+Bread and wine are on the table, accompanied by any meats, vegetables etc. Be seated, start with some prayers you choose, you may also use readings (mind you, do not to let the food go cold).
+Then brake the bread together and eat it, all reciting Jesus’ words, then drink the wine (any wine: just wine; or fruit juice for thee totals) reciting his words.

-Note: as Paul the Apostle warns, beware that, if participants have not eaten before they join the dinner they do respect the purpose and do not throw their hands on the foods in hunger whilst disregarding the preceding communion.
+Note: like Paul, the Apostle warns, beware that, if participants have not eaten before they join the supper they do respect the purpose and do not throw their hands on the foods in hunger whilst disregarding the preceding communion.